-Figure 8: Number of flags raised as a function of time for the 6 L2OS classes.
-ECMWF model versions are indicated at the top of the figure.
-Model changes in phase with abrupt changes in the number of flags are indicated as dotted vertical lines bSSStheo(WS,SST)=bSSS(WS,15°C).(0.01515+0.25) /(0.015SST+0.25) Eqn 4-3 where bSSS(WS,15°C) is the estimated wind speed related bias at SST=15°C. According to this equation, for a given bias in TB, the SSS bias should not change of sign if the model bias in TB is independent of SST.
-Figure 10 shows that this is not the case for WS<4m/s in case of a swell, suggesting that for low wind speeds, the Tb bias is not independent of SST.
+Figure 8: Number of flags raised as a function of time for the 6 L2OS classes from ERA5 model where bSSS(WS,15°C) is the estimated wind speed related bias at SST=15°C. According to this equation, for a given bias in TB, the SSS bias should not change of sign if the model bias in TB is independent of SST.
+Figure 9 shows that this is not the case for WS<4m/s in case of a swell, suggesting that for low wind speeds, the Tb bias is not independent of SST.
 For this reason, the correction at WS<4m/s is done without following Eqn 4-3.